Samuelk-Chase/CS3450-Software-Engineering/Design/lowLevelDoc.md

-**Rationale:** We've broken the AI Language model interface into 2 subcomponents.
+**Rationale:** We've broken the AI-Language model interface into 2 subcomponents.
 Since they will each have different prompts and data output.
 The story generator is broken into multiple functions that perform different tasks, based on the need.
 For example, general story generation will be prompted differently than when we want to generate a description of a boss encounter.
-Also we need custom prompts for generating story with items.
+Also, we need custom prompts for generating story with items.
 We created the AI entity creator to focus on taking story and entity descriptions and turning them into entity attributes that can be stored or passed to the client.

 ---